 - Proposes a set of change actions that should, if applied, make the remote objects match the configuration.

-Hands-on: Try the Terraform: Get Started tutorials.
-For more in-depth details on the
+Hands-on: Try the Terraform: Get Started collection on HashiCorp Learn.

 If Terraform detects that no changes are needed to resource instances or to